-- For system intact conditions, transmission system bus voltages must be maintained between 0.95 and 1.05 per-unit of system nominal/normal conditions, and steady-state power flows must be maintained within 1.0 per-unit of all elements' thermal (continuous current or MVA) ratings. - PSCO tries to maintain a transmission system voltage profile ranging from 1.02 per unit or higher at regulating buses, and 1.0 per unit or higher at transmission load buses. - The ideal voltage range for the buses at the Pawnee substation is between 1.03 per unit to 1.04 per unit. - Following a single contingency element outage, transmission system steady state bus voltages must remain within 0.90 per-unit to 1.10 per-unit (and between
+- For system intact conditions, transmission system bus voltages must be maintained between 0.95 and 1.05 per-unit of system nominal / normal conditions, and steady-state power flows must be maintained within 1.0 per-unit of all elements' thermal (continuous current or MVA) ratings. - PSCO tries to maintain a transmission system voltage profile ranging from 1.02 per unit or higher at regulating buses, and 1.0 per unit or higher at transmission load buses. - The ideal voltage range for the buses at the Pawnee substation is between 1.03 per unit to 1.04 per unit.

-0.92 per-unit and 1.07 per-unit at load buses for PRPA), and power flows within 1.0 per-unit of the elements' continuous thermal ratings.
+• Following a single contingency element outage, transmission system steady state bus voltages must remain within 0.90 per-unit to 1.10 per-unit (and between 0.92 per-unit and 1.07 per-unit at load buses for PRPA), and power flows within 1.0 per-unit of the elements' continuous thermal ratings.

-For this project, the potential affected parties are Tri-State Generation and Transmission (TSG&T) and Western Area Power Administration (WAPA).
-PSCo will provide the affected parties with a copy of this feasibility study report and will work with them during the system impact study phase.
+For this project, the potential affected party is Tri-State Generation and Transmission (TSG&T).
+PSCo will provide TSG&T with a copy of this feasibility study report and will work with TSGT during the system impact study phase.

-Power Flow Study Models
+D. Power Flow Study Models

 Western Electricity Coordinating Council (WECC) coordinates the preparation of regional power flow cases for transmission planning purposes.
-PSCo transmission developed a base case for the 2011 heavy summer peak load as a part of their annual five-year project identification process, from WECC approved models and modified for PSCo-approved projects and topology changes.
-In the 2011 case, the following generators in Area 70 (PSCo Transmission) were re-dispatched to simulate high north-to-south stressed system conditions.
+PSCo transmission developed a base case for the 2010 heavy summer peak load as a part of their annual five-year project identification process, from WECC approved models and modified for PSCo-approved projects and topology changes.
+In the 2010 case, the following generators in Area 70 (PSCo Transmission) were re-dispatched to simulate high north-to-south stressed system conditions.

-- Wind generation at Peetz Logan was raised to its current maximum value of 550 MW.
-A 200 MVAR capacitor is connected at the Peetz Logan facility close to the POI, in order to maintain the voltage at the Pawnee 230 kV bus. - The generation at Pawnee and Manchief units was raised to their maximum capacity. - To accommodate these increases in generation, the generation at Comanche was decreased.
+- Wind generation at Peetz Logan was raised to its current maximum value of 400 MW. - The generation at Spruce was increased to a total of 230 MW. - To accommodate these increases in generation, generation at Comanche was decreased.